Responsibilities & Goals

 Questions & Suggestions

 Please feel free to contact our department at any time with questions about police services or suggestions for improvement.
-The non-emergency telephone number is (615) 849-2670.
+The information desk telephone number is (615) 849-2670.

 Sign up for free, life-saving emergency alerts through Alert Rutherford.
 Public safety officials use this timely and reliable system to alert you and your family in the event of natural or man-made disasters.
 Don't wait until its too late, sign up here.

 Citizens Police Academy